 product support are provided by eSOL TRINITY Co., Ltd. Contact eSOL TRINITY for any inquiries related

 * Click the diagram to display an enlargement.

 architecture and performance data of the multi- or many-core processor to be implemented.
 These performance estimates use the XML-based Software-Hardware Interface for Multi-Many Core (SHIM) format of The Multicore Association.

-Core mappingThis puts blocks together into groups that are able to be executed in parallel and assigns them to each core.
+Core mappingCore mapping groups together blocks that can be executed in parallel and assigns them to cores.

 eMBP Adaptor for Renesas PILS